sun123zxy/lean4-formal-math-intro/README.md

 ## Compiling the Book

-Both the online and the PDF version of this book are prepared by $\SunQuarTeX$, a publishing system based on Quarto and LaTeX.
+Both the online and the PDF version of this book are prepared by \SunQuarTeX, a publishing system based on Quarto and \LaTeX.
 Refer to <https://github.com/sun123zxy/sunquartex> for more information.

 ## References